IBM/aspera-cli/README.md

 It is nevertheless possible to add ascp options (for fasp manager only, but not node api or connect) using the special transfer spec parameter: EX_ascp_args.

-Three methods for starting transfers are currently supported:
+Three Transfer agents are currently supported to start transfers :

-### FASPManager API based
+### FASPManager API based (command line)

 By default the CLI will use the Aspera Connect Client FASP part, in this case it requires the installation of the Aspera Connect Client to be